Writing Consultations

 Who gives the writing consultations?

-How do I prepare a writing consultation?
+How do I prepare for a writing consultation?

 Upload the document you want feedback on prior to your appointment time using the “Attach File” option in WCOnline.
 If you also have the assignment description or rubric, upload those as well.
 Complete the appointment form specifying what you would like feedback on.